Plans starting at: $39.99

 Be aware of price hikes and data overage for heavy-streaming households

-Cox offers a first-tier plan at $50/month for 100 Mbps download speed.
-That’s about the same as many other providers ask for their first-tier plans.
+Cox offers a first-tier plan at $55/month for up to 300 Mbps download speeds.
+That's about $.18 per Mbps, which is on the higher end of the pricing scale.
 The good news is that Cox's first-tier price is the standard price, so it won’t go up automatically after a promotional period.
 Unfortunately, the higher speed plans do have steep price hikes after the first year’s promotional rate.
 And when those price increases kick in, you’ll be paying more per month, on average, than you would for the same speeds through Xfinity or Spectrum.
-In addition, there’s a monthly rental fee for the Cox modem/router, though you are allowed to buy your own compatible router if you wish.
+In addition, there’s a monthly rental fee for the Cox modem/router of $13, though you are allowed to buy your own compatible router if you wish.
 Another big question about Cox pricing will be how much data you use.
 Cox does have a data cap.
-The cap is high at 1.2 TB, so many households will never exceed it.
-But 14% of American households do exceed 1 TB of data usage per month, according to the Benton Institute for Broadband and Society [2].
-And if you do exceed your cap, you will face overage charges [3] In other words, if you are a heavy data user, you may end up with a higher monthly bill.
+The cap is high at 1.25 TB [4], so many households will never exceed it.
+It's worth noting, though, that the share of U.S. broadband subscribers using at least 1 TB of data per month has risen to nearly 25% in Q4 2024 [5]... up from 14% in 2022 [6].
+And if you do exceed your cap, you will face overage charges [7].
+In other words, if you are a heavy data user, you may end up with a higher monthly bill.
 So be aware of these data caps as a factor in your pricing if you live in a household with multiple people who stream 4K or play real-time games online every day.
 If your internet activities don’t include lots of HD streaming, gaming, or large file uploads, or you only have one or two household members, you are unlikely to exceed your monthly data cap.Viasat Reliability and Performance

 Viasat delivers fast, reliable internet with ever-improving technology